I'm a provider

 DESCRIPTIONOscillatory devices are used as alternatives to the standard daily percussion and postural drainage (P/PD) method of airway clearance for patients with cystic fibrosis.
 There are several types of devices including high-frequency chest compression with an inflatable vest and oscillating positive expiratory pressure devices, such as the FLUTTER and Acapella devices.
 Oscillatory devices are also proposed for other respiratory conditions such as diffuse bronchiectasis and chronic obstructive pulmonary disease (COPD), and respiratory conditions associated with neuromuscular disorders.

 Oscillatory devices are designed to move mucus and clear airways; the oscillatory component can be intra- or extra-thoracic.
 Some of the devices require the active participation of the patient.
 These include oscillating positive expiratory pressure devices, such as FLUTTER and Acapella, in which the patient exhales multiple times through a device.
 The FLUTTER device is a small pipe-shaped, easily portable hand-held device, with a mouthpiece at one end.
 It contains a high-density stainless steel ball that rests in a plastic circular cone.
 During exhalation, the steel ball moves up and down, creating oscillations in expiratory pressure and airflow.
 When the oscillation frequency approximates the resonance frequency of the pulmonary system, vibration of the airways occurs, resulting in loosening of mucus.
 The Acapella device is similar in concept but uses a counterweighted plug and magnet to create air flow oscillation.

 The Percussionaire device delivers intrapulmonary percussive ventilation (IPV) and is another type of passive oscillatory device.
 This device combines internal thoracic percussion through rapid minibursts of inhaled air and continuous therapeutic aerosol delivered through a nebulizer.
-IPV can be self-administered by patients, who breathe through the mouthpiece, then cough to clear the loosened secretions.